pinecat/spinnaker/README.md

 bundle add spinnaker
 ```

-You could also install it manuall with `gem install spinnaker`.
+You could also install it manually with `gem install spinnaker`.

 Then `use` it in your config.ru file.
 ```ruby